Year 2

 - To compare the achievements of Mary Seacole and Florence Nightingale

-This term our Science topic is 'Animals, including humans':
+This term our Science topic is 'Living things and their habitat’:

 We will learn: